 - For implementation, consider if you want to keep the structure the same as the old system for consistency with your historical funds.

-- Public Name - The name that will appear on the Online Donations page and the Fund Advisor Portal, which is sometimes known as a Donor Portal.
+Public Name - The name that will appear on the Giving Hub, Fund Management tab of the Portal, and the (legacy) Fund Advisor Portal, which is sometimes known as a Donor Portal.

 - If left blank, the Name field will be used.